Wild Flag (album)

-Wild Flag is the sole studio album by American indie rock band Wild Flag.
-It was released on September 13, 2011 on Merge Records in America and Wichita Recordings in England.
+Wild Flag is the only studio album by American indie rock band Wild Flag.
+It was released on September 13, 2011, on Merge Records in America and Wichita Recordings in England.

 Composition

 Musically, Wild Flag takes on "endlessly catchy" pop-punk and "determined" pop rock while also showing the quartet's psych-rock side.

 It is also seen as a fusion of 1970s punk with "careful" hints of new wave music.
 Rebecca Cole's keys tap into the latter genre and its "nervy urgency", as well as the proto-punk of the 1972 compilation Nuggets.

 Critical reception

 Wild Flag received a very positive reception from critics, which is reflected by its normalized rating of 83 out of 100 based on 37 reviews aggregated by online review aggregator Metacritic.
 Pitchfork placed the album at number 49 on its list of the "Top 50 albums of 2011".